redis-developer/redis-movies-searcher/README.md

 ## Part 2: Preparing the dataset for searches

-In this section, you will implement a functionality that will prepare the dataset to be used for searches.
-This means you will need to process the existing dataset in such a way that creates the building blocks required for the searches, such as schemas, indexes, and embeddings.
+In this section, you will implement a functionality that will prepare the dataset for searches.
+You will write code in Java to process the existing dataset in such a way that creates the building blocks required for the searches, such as schemas, indexes, and embeddings.

 ### Task 1: Persistence layer for the existing data